QuickFastly/Nova-Regna/World/Organizations/Risky Witches.md

 ## Public Agenda

-Immediately after The Big Event in 1991, what remained of the Destrean government declared the Risky Witches terrorists, to which the Risky Witches responded by addressing the public to reveal the amount of civilian casualties caused by Destrea during The Big Event, prove that none of said civilian casualties were caused by the Risky Witches, and state their objectives:
+Immediately after The Big Event in 1991, what remained of the Destrean government declared the Risky Witches terrorists, to which the Risky Witches responded by addressing the public to reveal the amount of civilian casualties caused by Destrea during The Big Event, prove that none of said civilian casualties were caused by the Risky Witches, and re-state their objectives:

 - To become independent from the tyranny of Destrean regime, by any means necessary.
 - To protect all marginalized people, be they spirit or human, no matter the consequences.